TheBB/spaceline/README.md

 `spaceline-separator-dir-left` and `spaceline-separator-dir-right` specify which directions to alternate between on the left and right side, respectively.

-For example, to use only one direction on each side (looks good with the `arrow` separator style), you can use
+By default these variables are set to `nil`, which means Spaceline will choose the directions that look best for your chosen separator style.
+However, you can set to override this, for example:

     (setq spaceline-separator-dir-left '(left . left))
     (setq spaceline-separator-dir-right '(right . right))

-By default, the directions alternate between each segment.

 ### Hooks